pgomez465/thismaybeit/README.md

 [Demo] -> https://vchat-demo-1118.herokuapp.com/

-## Project Status
+Users can create or join a chat room with a room name.

-This project is currently in development.
-Users can create or join a chat room with username and roomId.
 In the chat room, uses can have voice, video and text message conversation with others.

 ## Project Architecture